 Part III.
 Building NDIS 5.1 Intermediate driver

-This type of driver is used for Windows XP and Windows Server 2003 and can be built using Microsoft Windows Server 2003 Driver Developer Kit, Windows Vista WDK or Windows 7 WDK.
+This type of driver is utilized for Windows XP and Windows Server 2003.
+It can be compiled using various toolsets, including the Microsoft Windows Server 2003 Driver Developer Kit, Windows Vista WDK, or the Windows 7 WDK.

 - Go to